Raymond112514/RL-Cart-pole/README.md

   \end{cases}
 \end{equation*}
 ```
-The Q-learning agent is trained for 10000 epochs.
+The Q-learning agent is trained for 10000 episodes.
 In the five test episodes, the scores are 161.0, 147.0, 133.0, 224.0, and 69.0.
 The training curve moving average is shown below

 <div align="center">
   <img src="Graphics/QL_plot.png" width="40% style="margin-right: 50px;" />